RiccardoScott1/talktomycrawl/article.md

 # ---- COMMENT ----

-I'd keep only one of the below (could split for article types): either the short bulletpoints list or the more detailed subtitles listing, but not both
+I'd keep only one of the below (could split for article types): either the short bulletpoints list or the more detailed subtitles listing, but not both.
+Or, in the long technical article, have the bullet points and move the longer descriptions to where the tools are being used with code / examples.
+That would be good for signposting.

 # ---- COMMENT END ----